Install Mattermost Omnibus

 db_password: The PostgreSQL database password.
 This value is generated during the Omnibus installation and should not be changed.

 fqdn: The domain name for the Mattermost application.
-This is the value that is asked during the install process, and it’s used to populate the
+This is the value you’re prompted for during the install process, and it’s used to populate the

 ServiceSettings.SiteURLMattermost configuration property, as well as to retrieve and configure the SSL certificate for the server.